GamingCentral/learn-next-js/README.md

    -src ... contains app which has icons, css, layout and a page file -other components...

-we can start up from editing src/app/page.tsx/jsx . by default the html file will be created by npm from the main page.tsx file

-## How to initialize a next js app:

-1. go to cmd and execute: npx create-next-app@latest.
-2. by default the app architecture is:
-   -node_modules
-   -public ...has svgs by default
-   -src ... contains app which has icons, css, layout and a page file -other components...

-we can start up from editing src/app/page.tsx/jsx . by default the html file will be created by npm from the main page.tsx file
+we can start up from editing src/app/page.tsx/jsx. by default the html file will be created by npm from the main page.tsx file

 ## Routing Basics:

-a next.js app contains **folders and files.** each folder to file path defines a route ie a navigation path with the url to get to the page. the folders are meant to be parents and can be renderable or non-rederable.
+a next.js app contains **folders and files.**
+each folder to file path defines a route ie a navigation path with the url to get to the page.
+the folders are meant to be parents and can be renderable or non-rederable.

 ### Page